 Table 2 - Intensification and Density Targets (Excerpt)

 Target Halton Region Milton

 Community Area Density Targets

-People and Jobs per Hectare in the 62 50
+People and Jobs per Hectare in the 62 59

-Designated Greenfield Area 62 59
+Designated Greenfield Area 62

-- and competitive economy. - To provide a range of identifiable, interconnected and complete communities of various sizes, types and characters, which afford maximum choices for residence, work and leisure. - To ensure that growth takes place commensurately both within and outside the Built Boundary. - 5.
+- certain landscapes permanently. - 2.
+To support a form of growth that is compact and supportive of transit usage and non-motorized modes of travel, reduces the dependence on the automobile, makes efficient use of space and services, promotes live-work relationships and fosters a strong and competitive economy. - 3.
+To provide a range of identifiable, interconnected and complete communities of various sizes, types and characters, which afford maximum choices for residence, work and leisure. - 4.
+To ensure that growth takes place commensurately both within and outside the Built Boundary. - 5.
 To establish a rate and phasing of growth that ensure the logical and orderly progression of development, supports sustainable and cost-effective growth, encourages complete communities, and is consistent with the policies of this Plan. - 6.
 To identify a Regional Urban Structure that directs growth to Strategic Growth Areas and protects Regional Employment Areas. - 7.
 To plan and invest for a balance of jobs and housing in communities across the Region to reduce the need for long distance commuting and to increase the modal share for transit and active transportation. - 9.
 To facilitate and promote intensification and increased densities. - 10.
 To provide for an appropriate range and balance of employment uses including industrial, office and retail and institutional uses to meet long-term needs. - 74.
-The Urban Area consists of areas so designated within the Regional Urban Boundary as delineated on Map 1, where urban services are or will be made available to accommodate existing and future urban development and amenities. - 77.
+The Urban Area consists of areas so designated within the Regional Urban Boundary as delineated

+- on Map 1, where urban services are or will be made available to accommodate existing and future urban development and amenities. - 77.
 It is the policy of the Region to: - (2.4) Require development occurring in Designated Greenfield Areas to: - a.
-Contribute towards achieving the

-- development density target of Table 2 and the Regional phasing of Table 2a; - b.
-Contribute to creation healthy communities; - c.
-Create street configurations, densities, and an urban form that support walking, cycling and the early integration and sustained viability of transit services: - d.
+Contribute towards achieving the development density target of Table 2 and the Regional phasing of Table 2a; - b.
+Contribute to creation healthy communities; - Create street configurations, densities, and an urban form that support walking, cycling and the early integration and sustained viability of transit services; - d.
 Provide a diverse mix of land uses, including residential and employment uses to support vibrant neighborhoods; and - e.
 Create high quality parks and open spaces with site design standards and urban design guidelines that support opportunities for transit and active transportation.